Here's how the new AirPods 4 compare to the rest of Apple's headphone lineup

 Apple gave its AirPods lineup a makeover on Monday, introducing two different pairs of wireless earbuds dubbed the AirPods 4, a minor refresh for the over-ear AirPods Max and some new features for the existing AirPods Pro.
 Both models of the fourth-generation AirPods look like slightly smaller versions of the third-gen model from afar, though Apple says the shape has been refined to improve overall comfort.
 They also feature Apple's H2 chip, smaller charging cases with USB-C and promised improvements to sound quality.

-The higher-end version of the two comes with active noise cancellation (ANC), which was previously limited to the AirPods Pro and Max.
+The higher-end version of the two AirPods comes with active noise cancellation (ANC), which was previously limited to the AirPods Pro and Max.
 Its case also supports wireless charging and has a speaker that should make the whole thing easier to find if it's ever misplaced.

 The revised AirPods Max, meanwhile, now charge over USB-C and come in a few new colors.
 Finally, while there aren't all-new AirPods Pro, Apple says the current model will receive new software features centered on hearing health, including the ability to function as a "clinical-grade" hearing aid.

 Of course, the best way to figure out how much these updates matter is to actually listen to the new headphones.
-Unsealed earbuds like the AirPods 4 tend to naturally let in lots of outside noise, for instance, so we'll be eager to see how well its ANC feature works.
-We'll have full reviews in the near future.
-If you're already dead-set on upgrading in some fashion, though, we've put together a quick and dirty breakdown of how the updated AirPods lineup stacks up.
+Unsealed earbuds like the AirPods 4 tend to naturally let in lots of outside noise, for instance, so we'll be eager to see how well its ANC feature works over time.
+We have some early impressions of the new AirPods 4 up now, but we'll have full reviews in the coming days.
+If you're already dead-set on upgrading in some fashion, however, we've put together a quick and dirty breakdown of how the updated AirPods lineup stacks up.

 AirPods 4